Experience for Undergraduates Program

 of the physics subfields represented at UC Davis.

-Each student will have a personalized project,
+Each student has a personalized project,

 Teams of two or three students take turns preparing these weekday